Retracing the steps of the Stempeders' route over the Chilkoot Pass. | Mark Daffey

 By Leigh McAdam

-What better way to celebrate Canada's 150th birthday than hiking some of the most pristine country you'll ever see in Canada.
+What better way to celebrate Canada's great outdoors than hiking among some of the most pristine countries you'll ever see in Canada.
 With every province blessed with extraordinary landscapes, the hardest decision to make is where to go.

 Here’s a look at some of the Great Canadian Trails the country has to offer.